hashicorp/terraform-provider-google/website/docs/r/dataproc_workflow_template.html.markdown

 * `tags` -
   (Optional)
-  The Compute Engine tags to add to all instances (see (https://cloud.google.com/compute/docs/label-or-tag-resources#tags)).
+  The Compute Engine tags to add to all instances (see [Manage tags for resources](https://cloud.google.com/compute/docs/tag-resources)).

 * `zone` -
   (Optional)